theumee/theumee/README.md

-- 👋 Hi, I’m @theumee
+- 👋 Hi, I’m Umer
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently working as a SE at Coffeebeans Consulting.
-- 💞️ I’m looking to collaborate on React
 - 📫 How to reach me linkedin.com/in/thum3e

 <!---